daitamae/Competitive-Programming/README.md

 # Competitive-Programming
-This repository contains the solutions of some competitive programming problems.
+This repository contains my solutions (organized by the data structure/algorithm used) to some competitive programming problems